 - Refractory cachexia.
 This happens when you have cancer and lose weight, muscle, and function.
 You'll show a lack of response to cancer treatment.
 About 80% of people with cancer in its late stages have cachexia and a third will die from the condition.

-Causes and Risk Factors of Cachexia
+Causes of Cachexia

 - Causing inflammation

-- Increasing the rate of metabolism
+- Increasing your metabolism

 - Preventing muscle growth